lealbaugh/jvns-redesign/source/_posts/2013-12-10-day-40-learning-about-linkers.markdown

 There are **symbols**, **relocations** and **contents** in object files.
 I knew about symbols and contents already, but relocations are new to me.
-The contents are the contents of a variable for function.
+The contents are the contents of a variable or function.
 A key insight here is that the linker doesn't actually care too much about the contents -- it's just concerned with putting the contents in the right place.